Museum & Art Gallery of the Northern Territory

 Darwin Sailing Club

-A good place to meet local yachties, as well as an excellent place to watch the sunset over a beer.
-Although you can't charter boats...
+A good place to meet local yachties, and an excellent place to watch the sunset over a beer.
+Although you can't charter boats here,...

 George Brown Botanic Gardens